onkardighe/File-Merger-Zipper/README.md

 # File-Merger-Zipper

-It's a project  which packs &amp; Unpacks files from a folder into one file(with Encryption).
+An interface which merges multiple files to one file with (20-25 % size Compression)

 </div>